asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ![Partition Handover](cluster-handover.png)

-### Grain Re-activation
+### After Topology Update
-After the topology refresh, a sender re-computes where the owner of Actor 2 exists.
-This sends an activation request to the new owner – member A –, and member A returns the PID of actor 2 on member D. The sender now can send a message to actor 2 on member D. In this way, the existing grain and its internal state is not re-located on topology change; only the ownership does.
+After the topology update, a sender re-computes where the owner of Actor "Alexey" exists.
+This sends an activation request to the new owner – Member 4 –, which then responds by returning the PID of actor "Alexey" on Member 3.
+The sender now can send a message to actor "Alexey" on Member 3.
+In this way, the existing virtual actor and its internal state is not re-located on topology change; only the ownership does.

 ![Partition Rebalance](cluster-rebalance.png)